 To capitalize on the timeliness of your events, the sooner you can get your translated video content out – the better.
-Consider using a service that can commit to turning around most translations within 24 hours.
+Consider using a service that can commit to turning around most translations in a timely manner.
 This need is especially true if your event videos are not pre-recorded and you want translation to be available as soon as possible.

 2. Accuracy and Expertise in Diverse Topics